9/12/25

 Things to do:

-1. Research the term "philosophy."
-Find a definition that strikes you as inclusive, interesting, or instructive and bring it to class in a dedicated (section of a) notebook.
+1. Research the terms "philosophy" and "aesthetics."
+Find definitions that strike you as inclusive, interesting, or instructive and bring them to class in a dedicated (section of a) notebook.

 2. Read Handout CPE; review the syllabus.
 Raise any questions about these documents in our next class.